iarsystems/arm/INSTALLATION.md

 | Command Prompt | ```set IAR_LMS_BEARER_TOKEN=<token-string>```
 | Powershell | ```[System.Environment]::SetEnvironmentVariable("IAR_LMS_BEARER_TOKEN", "<token-string>", "Machine")```

-## Installing device support (optional)
+## Device support installation (optional)
-Vendor-specific device support packages are provided separatedly, as optional archives.
-One or more of these can be installed on top of a base installation, using the same procedure as descibed for the build tools.
+Vendor-specific device support packages are provided separately, as optional archives.
+One or more of these can be installed on top of a base installation, using the same procedure as described for the build tools.

 [^1]: __Essentials__ include IAR Assembler, IAR C/C++ Compiler, IAR ILINK Linker and, Runtime Libraries.